 We offer a Master of Arts in Foreign Languages and Literatures with two concentrations: Spanish and French.
-If you are applying for only one concentration, please indicate the concentration of choice on the application.
+Indicate your concentration of choice on your admissions application.

 What Should I Know Before I Apply?